symfony/symfony-docs/cookbook/testing/doctrine.rst

 To test your repository, you have two different options:

 1) **Functional test**: This includes using a real database connection with real database objects.
-It's easy to setup, but slower to execute.
+It's easy to setup and can test anything, but is slower to execute.
 See :ref:`cookbook-doctrine-repo-functional-test`.

 2) **Unit test**: Unit testing is faster to run and more precise in how you test.
 It does require a little bit more setup, which is covered in this document.
+It can also only test methods that, for example, build queries, not methods that actually execute them.

 Unit Testing
 ------------